Aloe 'AJR' (AJR Aloe)

 • Use a fast-draining cactus or succulent soil mix

-• Ideal for containers and indoor or patio growing
+• Ideal for container planting, indoor displays, patios, or succulent gardens

 Frost Tolerance and Cold Hardiness: